2012–13 NHL season: Broadcasting rights

 This was the fifth season of the league's Canadian national broadcast rights deals with CBC and TSN.
 During the regular season, CBC continued to air Saturday night Hockey Night in Canada games while TSN aired games on Wednesdays and other selected weeknights.
 CBC and TSN then split the first three rounds of the playoffs, selecting the rights to individual series using a draft-like setup.
-The Stanley Cup Finals aired exclusively on CBC.
+The Stanley Cup Final aired exclusively on CBC.

 This was the second season under the NHL's ten-year U.S. rights deal with NBC Sports, with regular season games on the NBC broadcast network and NBCSN.
 Playoff games then aired across NBC, NBCSN, and CNBC.